joshiyash05/hackntir/README.md

 # hackntir
 # A Centralised Web Application: Jai mata di

-#weMATTER is a centralised web application for women to come together and learn about their rights and available opportunities in different areas of life.
+Jai mata di is a centralised web application for women to come together and learn about their rights and available opportunities in different areas of life.
 <hr>

 ### TARGET AUDIENCE : Rural and Urban Women